jaltmayerpizzorno/captbert/README.md

 are the CUDA libraries, nvcc compiler needed to build Apex, etc., so I tried to keep things as close as their environment as possible.

-These were my steps for setting it up on the Unity cluster.
+These were my steps for setting it up on the Unity cluster utilized at UMass Amherst.
 ```
 module load cuda/10.2.89
 module load gcc/8.5.0